"When I'm Gone" Song

 - "If You're Reading This" by Tim McGraw is written as if it were a letter a soldier wrote to his family in case he died: in it, the soldier reassures everyone that he's in a better place, and contains things he wanted to say to people, such as "Tell Dad I don't regret that I followed in his shoes" and "I won't be there to see the birth of our little girl, I hope she looks like you, I hope she fights like me".

 - "If Something Should Happen" by Darryl Worley.
-In the song, a man tells his best friend that he's going to visit the doctor soon, and he gives his friend instructions on what to do just in case something happens to him, such as visiting his wife, and taking his son camping and teaching him how to throw a football and answer any questions he has.
+In the song, a man tells his best friend that he's preparing for surgery for a dangerous health condition, and gives his friend instructions on what to do just in case something happens to him, such as visiting his wife, and taking his son camping and teaching him how to throw a football and answer any questions he has.
 The song doesn't say anything about his fate, though the last lyrics are in a very hopeful tone.
 The video, on the other hand, starts with his funeral and then jumps back to him asking his friend, and shows some of the things he's talking about actually happen (such as the friend throwing the football to his son), with his spirit watching.

 - "If I Don't Make It Back" by Tracy Lawrence is about the narrator and his friends at a bar before one of them goes to fight overseas.
 The soldier leaves instructions to his friends on what to do if he doesn't come back.

 On Friday night, sit on the visitors' side and cheer for the home team

 Drive my Camaro

 Ninety miles an hour down Red Rock Road